| FROM THE EAST

 Allegiance is recited.
 Thank you Veterans for your

+service.
 Brethren since our May meeting, Brother

 Edwin Brown Gough, Jr., has entered into that House not